NO to TFFF, YES to Forest Rights

 86. Grupo de Estudios Interdisciplinares en Política, Administración y Derechos – Colombia

-87. Instituto Cordillheira – Brazil
+87. Instituto Cordillheira – Brasil

 88. Ei polteta tulevaisuutta – Finland